The Royal Society is committed to protecting and respecting your privacy.

 Working group and committee members

 When you are invited to join a working group, advisory group or committee, we will hold your details in order to send you information about meetings related to the group.
-We will also include your details (typically name, role and affiliation) in the notes of those meetings.
-If you are expected to attend more than one meeting we will hold your bank account details on file in order to deal with any expense requests.
+We will also include your details (typically name, role and affiliation) in the notes of those meetings, and your name and the contact email address provided in meeting invites.
+If you are expected to attend more than one meeting, we will hold your bank account details on file in order to deal with any expense requests.

 The responsibilities of joining a group, and the intended use of your information, will be made clear at the outset.
-For example, working group members who contribute to a policy report will be required to complete a conflict of interest form, which will be held by the Society and made available to journalists and other interested parties on request.
-The names of working group, advisory group and committee members will also be included in reports and other written outputs and may be published on the Royal Society’s website.
+The names of working group, advisory group and committee members may be included in reports and other written outputs and may be published on the Royal Society’s website.

 Your responsibilities may involve working in partnership with similar organisations, such as other national academies, academy networks and government departments, in order to oversee particular pieces of work.
 Your details may need to be shared with those bodies in these instances.